highlightxyz/generative-art/README.md

 hl.token.getTraits() => Object
 ```

-Returns an object whose key-value pairs represent the traits that have been set for this token.
+Returns an object whose key-value pairs represent the traits set for this token.

 ---